Note

 TLS 1.2

 TLS 1.2 is the default TLS version for App Service.
-It provides strong encryption and broad compatibility while meeting compliance standards like the Payment Card Industry Data Security Standard (PCI DSS).
-New web apps and SCM endpoints by default use TLS 1.2 unless you change them.
+It provides strong encryption and broad compatibility and meets compliance standards like the Payment Card Industry Data Security Standard (PCI DSS).
+By default, new web apps and SCM endpoints use TLS 1.2 unless you change them.

-Azure App Service uses a secure set of TLS 1.2 cipher suites to help ensure encrypted connections and to protect against known vulnerabilities.
-Although you can enable TLS 1.1 and TLS 1.0 for backward compatibility, we recommend that you use a minimum version of TLS 1.2.
+App Service uses a secure set of TLS 1.2 cipher suites to help ensure encrypted connections and to protect against known vulnerabilities.
+Although you can enable TLS 1.1 and TLS 1.0 for backward compatibility, we recommend that you use TLS 1.2 or later.

 TLS 1.1 and TLS 1.0